Elnaz-Heidari/bakechat-rag/README.md

 3️⃣ Add a dataset

-Use the included demo file:

-data/raw/mini_recipes.jsonl
+✅ Ready to run: A demo dataset (`mini_recipes.jsonl`) is already included in `data/raw/`, so you can run the app immediately.

-Or replace with a larger dataset (e.g., Kaggle Food.com or RecipeNLG subset).
+📈 Optional: To scale up later, replace it with a larger dataset (e.g., Kaggle Food.com or RecipeNLG subset) and rebuild the FAISS index.

 4️⃣ Build the FAISS index

 python rag/build_index.py --input data/raw/mini_recipes.jsonl --format jsonl